roryl/lucee-book/dates.md

 ```
 </noscript>

-This means that the timezone only comes into play when you need specific information like hours in a day, minutes in a hour or which day it is since those calculations depend on the timezone.
+Because timezones are not a part of the datetime object, this means that the timezone only comes into play when you need specific information like hours in a day, minutes in a hour or which day it is since those calculations depend on the timezone.
 For these calculations, a timezone must be specified in order to translate the date object to something else.
-If you do not provide the timezone in the function call, it will default to the timezone specified in the Lucee Administrator (Settings/Regional), or the timezone specified for the current request using the function setTimezone.
+If you do not provide the timezone in the function call, it will default to the timezone specified in the Lucee Administrator (Settings/Regional).
 You can find a list of all available timezones in the Lucee administrator (Settings/Regional).
 Some examples of valid timezones:

 - AGT (for time in Argentina)
 - Europe/Zurich (for time in Zurich/Switzerland)